joomcode/e2ed/README.md

 filters tests (tasks) by their static options — only those tests for which the function returned `true` get into the pack.

+`fullMocks: FullMocks | null`: functions that specify the "full mocks" functionality.

 `liteReportFileName: string | null`: the name of the file under which, after running the tests, the lite JSON report will be saved in the `autotests/reports` directory, for example, `lite-report.json`.
 If `null`, the lite report will not be saved.